Networking & Events

 You will have many chances to put your networking skills to the test.
 During the program, you will have access to contacts in your field of interest at events including business receptions, dinners and book discussions.

 A past favorite among students is the Alumni Roundtable Networking Dinner, where you will be able to interact with accomplished alumni in various fields.
 Many alumni highlight how their LIVE.
 LEARN.
 INTERN. experience was a starting point for their career and how they leveraged their DC internship into a future internship or full-time job.

 Program alumni can be a valuable connection for you both professionally and socially.
-Our alumni network of over 13,000 stretches across the globe.
+Our alumni network of more than 17,000 stretches across the globe.
 Many students stay in touch with alumni long after the program has ended and utilize them as resources throughout their career.

 Briefings & Special Events